Political Science Department

 We’re here to support you at every step of your education journey.

-Check out the Learning Commons – an area for all students to grow in confidence as they master course material and build new skills.
+Check out Learning Support – an area for all students to grow in confidence as they master course material and build new skills.
 Our specialized support centres include:

 CapU’s Career Development Centre can help you find employment throughout your studies and as you move into the professional world.